martaprivitera/Project-of-Computer-Science/README.md

 - NST-EST2021-POP.csv
 - Proj_Brambatti_Fracchia_Privitera.ipynb.

 We developed the project in 'Proj_Brambatti_Fracchia_Privitera.ipynb.' by answering twelves questions.
-Each question is a specific issue that we solved using Pyhton language and 'pandas' library.
+Each question is a specific issue that we solved using Python language and 'pandas' library.

 # Instructions: